WJSoftware/wjfe-async-workers/README.md

 function computeSomeStuff(cancelToken?: Token) {
     for (let i = 0; i < Number.MAX_SAFE_INTEGER; ++i) {
-        // No thowing will be done if cancelToken is undefined.
+        // No throwing will be done if cancelToken is undefined.
         CancellationSource.throwIfSignaled(cancelToken);
         ...
     }